hello/messeji/README.md

 ./release.sh
 ```

 This will release the new version to our maven repository, upload the configs, and deploy the debian package.
+After this step, you can deploy to dev and then prod.

+### Dev deploy
+Run `scripts/deploy-dev.sh`.
+This will require you to have a `messeji-dev` entry in your ssh config.

+### Prod deploy
-From there, it's all `sanders create/deploy/confirm/sunset` and you're golden.
+For the prod deploy, it's all `sanders create/deploy/confirm/sunset` and you're golden.